 Travel has changed since the twins were born.
 Gone are the days where I threw a book and purse in to my duffel bag, hit the champagne bar at the airport before relaxing behind a good love story.
 Now my carry on bag weighs a ton, I end up carrying three and I have generally changed into my spare clothes before I have even got on the flight and surviving the flight with twins in a whole other story!

 This is a sponsored post which contains affiliate links.
 If you clink on a link and buy a product, I may get a commission, but you will not be charged.

-I am often asked what the ‘must haves’ are for your own carry on bag on the plane, and whilst I always pack the twins their own bag full of toys, mine is generally filled with the ‘kids’ stuff’ too with a few of my own luxuries squeezed in.
+I am often asked what the ‘must haves’ are for your own carry on bag on the plane, and whilst I always pack the twins their own bag full of travel toys, toys to occupy children on a plane.
+Mine is generally filled with the ‘kids’ stuff’ too with a few of my own luxuries squeezed in.
 Think carefully about family carry on bags, they need to be comfortable, easy to carry and useable once on holiday.
 I always take a rucksack, and the twins have smaller versions from Mountain Warehouse so that they can at least try to carry them themselves, but they have had ‘Trunkis’ in the past too.

 So, what won’t I travel without… well here it goes!

 Remember snacks for the whole family.
 I am very good at piling food for the girls in to my carry on bag and then end up starving myself.
 Pack easy to eat snacks that don’t get too messy but bits everyone likes.
 Flights are hard enough at the best of times let along when the children (or even worse, the husband) are hungry.

 I try to pack a few healthy snacks like fruit, but I must admit anything really goes when travelling like crisps, biscuits, snack bars and a real favourite are brioche.
 If you buy them from Aldi, they come in their own packets.
 I usually throw some in the case for the journey home too.